leemingeer/designmode/README.md

 # designmode
-Quick setup — if you’ve done this kind of thing before or
+##Quick setup

+##create a new repository on the command line
 Get started by creating a new file or uploading an existing file.
 We recommend every repository include a README, LICENSE, and .gitignore.
-…or create a new repository on the command line

-echo "# designmode" >> README.md
+0. echo "# designmode" >> README.md
-git init
+1. git init
-git add README.md
+2. git add README.md
-git commit -m "first commit"
+3. git commit -m "first commit"
-git remote add origin https://github.com/leemingeer/designmode.git git push -u origin master
+4. git remote add origin https://github.com/leemingeer/designmode.git
+5. git push -u origin master

+##existing repository
-…or push an existing repository from the command line
+push an existing repository from the command line

-git remote add origin https://github.com/leemingeer/designmode.git git push -u origin master
+1. git remote add origin https://github.com/leemingeer/designmode.git
+2. git push -u origin master

-…or import code from another repository
+##import code from another repository

 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.